BDC Hamburger Icon

 Why We Chose Ooma for Ease of Use

 Ooma is featured on our list of the best business phone systems because people without technical experience can configure and use Ooma Office’s attractive VoIP phones, apps and key features with little to no learning curve.
-In recent years, this vendor has evolved from the go-to provider for companies switching from a landline to VoIP to a major player in the VoIP market for small businesses, rivaling competitors like Nextiva and RingCentral.
-Even among that evolution, we like how Ooma has stayed true to its roots.
-The company still provides a simple small business phone system that’s easy to run and use.
+The vendor has evolved from the go-to provider for companies switching from a landline to VoIP to a major player in the VoIP market for small businesses, rivaling competitors such as Nextiva and RingCentral.
+Despite that evolution, we like how Ooma remains true to its roots.

-The brand’s latest updates have improved the user experience (UX) further.
 The expanded virtual receptionist phone system was a pleasure to work with and let us create schedules for weekends, peak hours and holidays.
 We loved how the desktop client and mobile apps centralized all video meetings through calendar integrations.
-With one click, we could enter Ooma conferences or other online meeting sessions like Zoom.
+With one click, we could enter Ooma conferences or other online meeting sessions, such as Zoom.

-Most staff can complete tasks, such as answering incoming calls or sending a digital fax, without additional training.
+Without additional training, most staff can complete tasks, such as answering incoming calls or sending a digital fax.
 Even so, Ooma provides easy-to-understand documentation for advanced features, such as call queuing and call parking.
 The vendor also assists with custom solutions.
-SMBs can find worry-free plain old telephone service replacement or hybrid environment solutions and economical plans.
-Overall, Ooma shines significantly brighter than its rivals when it comes to usability.
+SMBs can find worry-free landline replacements through AirDial or hybrid solutions backed by around-the-clock support and affordable plans.
+Overall, Ooma shines significantly brighter than its rivals in terms of usability.

 Ooma desktop interface

-The revamped Ooma Office desktop interface separates your company, shared and personal contacts.
+The Ooma Office desktop interface separates your company, shared and personal contacts.
 Source: Ooma

 FYIDid you know